-Any debt advice a DMP provider gives you, should be in your best interests (read ”Reason why letter”).
-And that includes whether or not you are offered a DMP.
-You must also be informed of the importance of meeting your priority debts, including mortgage, rent and utility payments.
+Any debt advice a DMP provider gives you should be in your best interests (read “Reason why letter”).
+And that includes whether you are offered a DMP.
+You must also be informed of the importance of meeting your priority debts, including mortgages, rent, and utility payments.

 Any advice you’re given must include: